swanky-pants-janx/Text-Based-Game-v2/README.md

 ```bash
 python3 -m http.server 8000
 ```
-Then open `http://localhost:8000/play.html` in your browser.
+Then open `http://localhost:8000/index.html` in your browser.

 ### Direct File
-Simply open `play.html` in any modern web browser.
+Simply open `index.html` in any modern web browser.

 ---

-*Version 0.0.1 - A challenging survival adventure awaits!*
+*Version 0.0.1 - A challenging survival adventure awaits!
+Weather the storm!*